rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Obj-Importer.md

 using i5.Toolkit.Core.ServiceCore;
 ```

-Before we activate the Cache of the ObjImporter there must be a File Cache service registered at the servie manager.
+Before we activate the cache of the <xref:i5.Toolkit.Core.ModelImporters.ObjImporter> there must be a <xref:i5.Toolkit.Core.Caching.FileCacheService> registered at the servie manager.
+After that, exchange the <xref:i5.Toolkit.Core.ModelImporters.ObjImporter.ContentLoader> with the <xref:i5.Toolkit.Core.Caching.CacheAwareContentLoader>.

 ```[C#]
 void Start()
     {
         //Register the file cache
-        FileCache objCache = new FileCache();
+        FileCacheService objCache = new FileCacheService();
         ServiceManager.RegisterService(objCache);

-        //Register the object importer
+        //Register the object importer; set its content loader to the cache aware loader ObjImporter importer = new ObjImporter();
-        ObjImporter importer = new ObjImporter();
+        importer.ContentLoader = new CacheAwareContentLoader();
-        importer.activateChache();
         ServiceManager.RegisterService(importer);

         //then use the normal ImportAsync(url) method to import objects